dmalawey/blog/README.md

 ## My other Content:
 [David's Youtube](https://www.youtube.com/channel/UCwirLDXiN1ybgPyIDNt85PA) | [Robotics Blog](https://www.scuttlerobot.org/updates/) |

+# February 2025

+## 02.08 Irreducible Complexity

+From a discussion with my dad yesterday, here's a video that demonstrates what scientists call irreducible complexity.
+There are living molecules inside of our bodies that operate our nano-scale bodily functions, and they cannot be explained by evolution.
+This is called a "flagellum" or a "flagellar motor" which gives mobility to a protein-based worker in our cells.
+The motor is perhaps the smallest operating motor one can conceive, where the molecules, if misarranged by any amount, would no longer function.
+So, in order for life to continue, these proteins must keep their precise design. (pardon me if I'm using the wrong terms).
+If the design is changed to add a feature, it may work, but if it is changed to remove any feature, it breaks entirely and the concept of evolution cannot be applied to generate this machine.
+The work done by evolution is incremental but there are no previous increments that would survive.
+I think it's absolutely amazing, and I think the examinations here are solid science.

+<iframe width="700" src="https://www.youtube.com/embed/MNR48hUd-Hw" title="Amazing Flagellum : Michael Behe and the Revolution of Intelligent Design" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # December 2024

 ## 12.29  Old music escalates in meaning